pelinbalci/pelinbalci.github.io/CV.md

           making faster analysis.
     - IOT Project: Air Quality IOT Product
       - Building an IOT Product which measures the quality of data for offices.
       - I’ve checked the measurements with Power BI & Python
-      - I’m also responsible to search for the opportunities in using tiny ml in this product
     - Prediction of System Direction for an Energy Company
       - The aim of this project is predicting the hourly energy imbalance direction for the upcoming day.
       - Data: Public dataset from “EPIAS Seffaflık Platform”